Baltimore Gift Guide: Local Goods by Baltimore Makers

-Based on a family recipe, Mouth Party Caramel features only simple ingredients like butter, sugar, sea salt and heavy cream—nothing you can’t pronounce.
-Buy bags of individually wrapped candies with special Baltimore flavors like the Old Bay-infused Chesapeake flavor), or jars of thick caramel sauce.
+Based on a family recipe, Mouth Party Caramel features only simple ingredients like butter, sugar, sea salt and heavy cream — nothing you can’t pronounce.
+Buy bags of individually wrapped candies (for an extra taste of Baltimore, try the Old Bay-infused Chesapeake flavor), or jars of thick caramel sauce.

 Natasha Wainwright is a Baltimore native with a passion for creating sweet treats in her hometown.
 Natasha’s Just Brittle features sweet, (sometimes) nutty, crunchy treats, like turtle pretzels, caramel brittle crunch and Muddy Buddy Bites.

 MFG Toffee owner Kathy Nelson keeps it simple with small-batch English walnut toffee.
 MFG stands for “Maryland’s Finest and Greatest” Toffee.
 So good that even a priest once said, “I’m not sharing this.”
 Find it at: Eddie’s of Roland Park, Cheese Galore & More and Culinary Architecture.